smokefreefv/smokefreefv.github.io/index.md

 - **Sign the petition.** [An online petition is available here.](https://docs.google.com/forms/d/e/1FAIpQLSezUZH42kQHHs5qPNJCSO-hwNnBhsD6h9xtpJQD9-REoAPhbw/viewform?usp=sf_link) The petition will be provided to board members to show support for the cause.
 - **Share this webpage with your neighbors.**
 - **Speak at a Fairlington Villages board meeting in support of a smoking ban.** Board members can be swayed by personal testimony, especially from those who have had adverse experiences with second-hand smoke.
 Check the [Fairlington Villages homepage](https://fairlingtonvillages.com/) for the meeting schedule, but they are typically early in each month on Wednesdays at 7 PM.
-You don't need to sign up ahead of time to speak.
+You do not need to sign up ahead of time to speak.
 - **Email board members and express your support of a smoking ban.** We'd recommend at least contacting the board member for your ward as well as the at-large board members.
 If you're not sure which ward you're in, [view this ward map](images/ward-map.png).
 If you have personal experience with second-hand smoke, make sure to describe that in your email.

 | Ward     | Name               | Email                                                           |